FATac/fatac.github.com/source/configuration.rst

 		    "http://dublincore.org/2010/10/11/dcterms.rdf#", "dcterms"
 	    ],

-	    "__comment_3":"File system paths",

-	    "CONFIGURATIONS_PATH":"/home/jordi.roig.prieto/workspace/ArtsCombinatoriesRest/json/",
-	    "SOLR_PATH":"/home/jordi.roig.prieto/solr/",
-	    "MEDIA_PATH":"./ac_media/",
-	    "ONTOLOGY_PATH":"./OntologiaArtsCombinatories.owl"
+	    "__comment_3":"Base directories that will be used by AC to allocate or access content and contiguratios",

+	    "CONFIGURATIONS_PATH":"/achome/json/",
+	    "SOLR_PATH":"/achome/solr/",
+	    "MEDIA_PATH":"/achome/media/",
+	    "ONTOLOGY_PATH":"/achome/myontology.owl"
     }

+THUMBNAIL_WIDTH and THUMBNAIL_HEIGHT determines the size of generated thumbnails.

+MEDIA_CONVERSION_PROFILES enumerates video/audio file extensions suitable for conversion, ordered by profile number (e.g.: "dv" is profile 1, "mpg" is profile 2, etc.).

+MEDIA_AUTOCONVERT set to "true" if you require that video/audo files to be converted once uploaded.
+Otherwise you can use "convert" service (see Managing Media section).

+LANGUAGE_LIST enumerates codes of languages that are expected to be used in data base fields (the first one is used as default language).

+USER_LEVEL specifies the degree of legal access that have each user role, ordered from more to less restrictions ("*" means any role).
+This list should contain only 4 elements as there are only 4 restriction levels.
+Each elements may contain more than one role, separated by '+' (p.ex: "Manager+Reviewer")

-ONTOLOGY_NAMESPACES stablishes a prefix for each ontology/schema namespace, this prefix must also appear on namespaces list in Virtuoso (see Step 0).
+ONTOLOGY_NAMESPACES stablishes a prefix for each ontology/schema namespace, this prefix must also appear on namespaces list in Virtuoso (see Step 1).
 The first specified ontology must be the one specially created for this project (myOntology in the example), other specified ontologies/schemas must be the ones included on the first one.
 Generally, RDF and RDFS schemas should be always included.

+AC requires the next folder and file structure in order to allocate and use its files:

+- [CONFIGURATIONS_PATH]
+    - legal
+        - legal.json (required)
+    - mapping
+        - mapping.json (required)
+        - search.json (optional)
+        - (optionally, json template definitons for any Ontology class named with prefix, example "foaf:Person.json")
+- [SOLR_PATH]
+    - (Solr specific file structure comprising sorl.xml, conf/, data/, etc.)
+- [MEDIA_PATH]
+    - thumbnail
+        - classes
+            - default.jpg (Required.
+Default thumbnail for all objects.
+Does not need to fit a specific size)
+            - (Optionally, default thumbnail for any classes Ontology class named with prefix, example "foaf:Person.jpg")
+- [ONTOLOGY_PATH] (Path to file containing the project's Ontology)

-Step 2: Reset
+Step 4: Reset
 -----------------------------

 Calling reset service, ALL data and media will be removed.
 Also last Ontology file (located in ONTOLOGY_PATH) will be loaded.